The Compton Ghetto:

 By the 1980s and 90s, the reputation of the city of Compton was widely known and well respected throughout the streets of California and around the country.

-Today, much of the Compton ghetto has been overtaken by the Hispanic population, as Mexicans having been moving into the area since the 1990s, especially on the east side of Compton.
+Today, much of the Compton ghetto has been overtaken by the Hispanic population, as the Mexican population has been increasing over the past few decades, especially on the east side of Compton.

 *Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.